6

 There is a very small bit of voice appropriation in Twain’s description of the Chinese immigrants: “they seldom think of resenting” the injustices they suffer.
 Otherwise, these samples of their writing are examples of content appropriation.

 Where Twain is direct in his support, Harte is more indirect.
 19th-century readers would immediately understand “Bill Nye” to be an Irish name.
 Therefore, Harte tells a story featuring two immigrant groups who are in competition for unskilled jobs as manual laborers: “cheap labor.”
 This reading is supported by the fact that Harte had already raised the same issue in an editorial, observing that the “quickwitted, patient, obedient, and faithful” Chinese were “gradually deposing the Irish from their old, recognized positions in the ranks of labor” (quoted in Romeo 2006, p.
 112).
 Harte is trying to make the point that Bill Nye and the “truthful” narrator are hypocrites.
 Ah Sin is not “peculiar” at all.
 Nye and Ah Sin are basically the same.
 Both have extra cards up their sleeves.
 Yet Ah Sin is physically assaulted by Nye as the narrator stands by and does nothing.
-The dominant culture permits Billy Nye to cheat Ah Sin — and, by implication, all Chinese immigrants — but Bill Nye is held to a different standard.
+The dominant culture permits Billy Nye to cheat Ah Sin — and, by implication, all Chinese immigrants — because Ah Sin and Bill Nye are held to different standards.

 Harte’s poem is pure content appropriation.
 It contains no voice appropriation.
 Ah Sin does not speak and we are guided by the viewpoint of the White narrator.
 (Looking to cash in on the success of the poem, voice appropriation was added to the content appropriation when Harte co-wrote the play Ah Sin with Mark Twain in 1877.)